omar-malik/CV/README.md

 ## Omar Malik

--- Software Engineering at Makers academy

--- Love working with people, whether it’s clients, networking, learning or the team

--- I want to continue to learn how to develop impactful applications and

-technologies to be able to contribute to the needs of the consumer, as well as the developer
+I love to learn and work with people, whether it’s clients, networking or with the team.
+I have experience as a Software Developer, coming from Makers Academy Software Engineering course as well as being self taught

 ## Projects